Gig Business

 Portable music stands are cheap and easy to compact.
 Even if you don’t use sheet music, a music stand can be convenient for holding set lists, drumsticks, or anything else you might need to see or easily grab during a show.

 *Extra tip: For outdoor performances, clothespins are a great way to keep your music attached to your stand.
-Read more about the challenges of outdoor gigs.
+Read more about preparing for outdoor gigs.

 5. Tool kit